Safety Policies and Procedures Manual

 Travel Services administers the state rental car contracts for WSU.

-• Third party liability insurance coverage for payments made to other parties who sustain injury or property damage as a result of an accident caused by a state driver authorized to operate a rental vehicle.
+- Third party liability insurance coverage for payments made to other parties who sustain injury or property damage because of an accident caused by a state driver authorized to operate a rental vehicle.

 Consult the rental contract agreements for any restrictions (i.e., age, in the case of student drivers).